maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ![image](https://maelfabien.github.io/assets/images/ela_23.jpg)

-Your should now be able to see all the logs from your Log section on Kibana !
+You should now be able to see all the logs from your Log section on Kibana!

 ### i.
 APM

 Application Performance Monitoring (APM) collects in-depth performance metrics and errors from inside your application.
-It allows you to monitor the performance of thousands of applications in real time.
+It allows you to monitor the performance of thousands of applications in real-time.
 Since we don't have any app yet, we won't cover this part.

 ### j.
 Graph